jdcloudcom/en/documentation/Networking/Virtual-Private-Cloud/Getting-Started/Multiple-VPCs-Interconnection.md

-### **If you use the Border Gateway to connect multiple VPCs on JD Cloud, then you need to complete the following steps:**
+### **If you use the Border Gateway to connect multiple VPCs on JD Cloud & AI, then you need to complete the following steps:**

 Step 1: Create Border Gateway